CMUAbstract/SONIC/README.md

 1. Clean dependencies: `make apps/<APP>/bld/gcc/depclean`
 2. Build dependencies: `make apps/<APP>/bld/gcc/depclean`
 3. Build target: `make apps/<APP>/bld/gcc/all BACKEND=sonic`
     - `BACKEND` determines which backend to use.
 Set to sonic for SONIC, tails for TAILS.
     - `CONSOLE` set to one to enable printf debugging.
     - `CONT` set to one if running on continuous power
     - `INTERMITTENT` set to one if running on intermittent power.
     - **NOTE:** when changing build arguments remember to run commands 1 and 2.
 Since build arguments only change what is valid code in the files, make will not see any changes to dependencies, so a full clean must be done in order for the build arguments to take effect.

+### Flashing
+Executables will appear in the bld directory of the respective application (e.g. `apps/mnist/bld/gcc/mnist.out`).
+In order to run on the device use mspdebug.
+Run,

+1. `mspdebug -v 3300 -d /dev/ttyACM0 tilib`
+2. > `prog apps/mnist/bld/gcc/mnist.out`
+3. > `run`

+### SONIC